taniarascia/taniarascia.com/content/posts/2018-05-04-understanding-classes-in-javascript.md

 ## Extending a Class

 An advantageous feature of constructor functions and classes is that they can be extended into new object blueprints based off the parent.
-This is prevents reptition of code for objects that are similar but need some additional or more specific features.
+This prevents reptition of code for objects that are similar but need some additional or more specific features.

 New constructor functions can be created from the parent using the [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) method.
 In the example below, we will create a more specific character class called `Mage`, and assign the properties of `Hero` to it using `call()`, as well as adding an additional property.